Arambagh KS

-Arambagh Krira Sangha is a Bangladeshi sports club based in Dhaka, that currently competes in the Bangladesh Football League, the first tier of Bangladeshi football, after being promoted from the second-tier Bangladesh Championship League in the 2024–25 season.
+Arambagh Krira Sangha (আরামবাগ ক্রীড়া সংঘ, /bn/) is a Bangladeshi professional football club based in Dhaka.

 History

-Arambagh Krira Sangha were formed in Dhaka way back in 1958.
-Originally established as a football club, Arambagh later added handball, basketball and volleyball in their roster.
+Arambagh Krira Sangha were formed in Dhaka in 1958.
+Originally established as a football club, Arambagh later added handball, basketball and volleyball to their roster.

-However, they became the first club from Bangladesh who played in final in an international club tournament during 1981 ANFA Cup, hosted by Nepal.
+They became the first football club from Bangladesh who played in the final in an international club tournament during 1981 ANFA Cup, hosted by Nepal.
 They also finished runners-up twice in the Sikkim Gold Cup.
 In 1997, the club took part in a football tournament at Agartala that marked the golden jubilee of the independence of India.
 They used to be a top-five finisher prior to 1990, but failed to continue their form later and during 2012–13 season, the club experienced one of its lowest points when it was relegated from the Bangladesh Premier League.
 Since their return to the top flight again in 2016, their performance graph only shows upward movement.

 Moreover, after being appointed as the club president in 2015, Mominul Haque Shaeed made a link-up with Dilkusha and Arambagh Football Academy to collect footballers from grassroots for his club, and those players are now delivering results.

 As far as domestic football is concerned, Arambagh emerged as the runners-up three times in the prestigious season-opening Federation Cup, in 1997, 2001 and 2016.

 International or domestic football, Arambagh's crowning moment came in the 2017–18 Independence Cup where they defeated established powerhouses on their way to the title.